Catalogue Search

 Recorded during the Asian Composers' League Festival in 2007, this new recording showcases works by prominent Australian and NZ composers performed by the New Zealand Symphony Orchestra under the baton of Kenneth Young.

-In traditional Chinese music a pre-existing piece is ornamented and embellished until it becomes something quite new.
-In the same way, Julian Yu takes famous pieces from the Western musical tradition and ornaments them in the Chinese manner.
+Julian Yu takes famous pieces from the Western musical tradition and ornaments them in the manner of Chinese folk music.